Shreeji Shipping Gets Court Relief: 2 Vessels Released, Pursues Full Resolution

 Court High Court of Gujarat at Ahmedabad

-The company has made this disclosure under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The disclosure follows the requirements outlined in SEBI Circular No. SEBI/HO/CFD/CFD-PoD-1/P/CIR/2023/123 dated July 13, 2023, ensuring transparency with stakeholders regarding material legal proceedings.
+The company maintains full compliance with the directions of the Hon'ble High Court while pursuing its legal remedies.
+This disclosure has been made under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, following the requirements outlined in SEBI Circular No. SEBI/HO/CFD/CFD-PoD-1/P/CIR/2023/123 dated July 13, 2023, ensuring continued transparency with stakeholders regarding material developments in the legal proceedings.

 Historical Stock Returns for Shreeji Shipping Global